 Possible Penalties Of A Domestic Violence Conviction In Washington State

 There are also added penalties not found in most criminal cases, including one year of required domestic violence defender treatment.
 This is a statutorily approved program that consists of 32 sessions over 26 weeks, including six monthly follow-ups.
 This is a huge time commitment and can end up costing you thousands of dollars.
-Our Washington DV defense lawyers are skilled at arguing that this type of treatment is unwarranted in many domestic violence cases.
+Our Washington domestic violence (DV) defense lawyers are skilled at arguing that this type of treatment is unwarranted in many domestic violence cases.

 Contact Us To Fight The Conviction And Avoid the Penalties